Painter Tim Turner stands with his arms crossed and smiles at the camera. One of Tim's floral pattered paintings in the background.

-Tim attended Appalachian State University, not primarily for academic reasons (although it is a wonderful university) but because he wanted to play college football.
+Tim attended Appalachian State University in 1972, not primarily for academic reasons (although it is a wonderful university) but because he wanted to play college football.
 He achieved that goal for one season.
 However, toward the end of that first season, as puddles on the practice field began to freeze over, he noticed that the basketball gym was well-heated, prompting him to switch sports.

-At ASU, Tim majored in Industrial Arts and discovered a passion for ceramics, focusing on purely functional work.
-In 1977, he moved to Penland, NC, where he worked with Ron Propst, the first resident potter at Penland School of Crafts.
+At ASU, Tim majored in Industrial Arts, and discovered a passion for ceramics, focusing on purely functional work.
+In 1977 he moved to Penland, NC, apprenticing with Ron Propst, the first resident potter at the Penland School of Crafts.

 Previous